WildMeOrg/Wildbook/migration/README.md

 1. `cat all-in-one.sql | psql -U wildbook -h localhost nextgen`

+### "Normalizing" values for CustomFields

+_(See also *CustomFields*, *Behaviors*, and *Measurements* sections below.)_

+Some old-world fields are to be deprecated and supported by migrating to CustomFields.
+In order to prepare for this, it is best to
+(manually) normalize the values first.
+For example, `lifeStage` may contain variations and misspellings on values, such as `sub-adult`, `SubAdult`, `sub adult` and so on.
+If this is resolved ahead of time, it will make the mirgration to CustomField easier.

+Some fields to consider for migration to CustomFields include:
+* Encounter.lifeStage
+* Encounter.country
+* Occurrence.bearing
+* Occurrence.distance
+* other Occurrence customizations (e.g. individualCount)
+* behaviors and measurements

 ## Start up EDM

 Now the EDM can be started, so run tomcat with the appropriate database configuration.
 You can confirm the correct EDM is running at the url